WebThingsIO/webthing-rust/README.md

 webthing = "0.9"
 ```

+## TLS Support

+If you need TLS support for the server, you'll need to compile with the `ssl` feature set.

 # Example

 In this example we will set up a dimmable light and a humidity sensor (both using fake data, of course).
 Both working examples can be found in [here](https://github.com/mozilla-iot/webthing-rust/tree/master/examples).